English for Motorsport Course (short course)

 * One motorsport-themed excursion per week.
 Destinations may include venues such as the National Motor Museum at Beaulieu, the Haynes International Motor Museum in Yeovil, Mercedes Benz World at Brooklands and a local karting centre.
 Entrances fees are included.

-* One specialist lecture per week (sample topics: sponsorship in motorsport, race car design, handling the media, the law and motorsport).
+* One specialist lecture per week (sample topics: sponsorship in motorsport, race car design, giving feedback to mechanics, handling the media, the law and motorsport).

 The course fees for a 2-week course (including the components shown above) are £2780.